 About Kathy Morris

 After handling criminal cases in courtrooms from Massachusetts to Hawaii and directing the Career Services office at Northwestern Law School, where she also was a faculty member over the years teaching legal ethics, Kathy opened Under Advisement, Ltd. in 1988 to help lawyers and law students find jobs and enjoy satisfying careers.
-She also created a Career Resource Center for the ABA in 2000 and now serves as Board Chair of the ABA Legal Career Central.
+She also created a Career Resource Center for the ABA in 2000 and now serves as Board Advisor to the ABA Legal Career Central.

 Kathy is also an innovator in attorney professional development.
 She founded the Chicago Law Firm Training Consortium and was a charter Board Member of the Professional Development Consortium.
 She has worked inside law firms, blazing trails in director and chief hiring and training officer roles at Katten Muchin, Gardner Carton (now Drinker Biddle), and most recently Sidley Austin.